ibm-cloud-docs/track-spend-with-cloudability/deploy.md

 # Deploying with {{site.data.keyword.cloud_notm}} projects
 {: #deploy-cloud}

-{{site.data.keyword.cloud_notm}} Projects are designed with infrastructure as code and compliance in mind to help ensure that your infrastructure is managed, secure, and always compliant.
+Deploying with {{site.data.keyword.cloud_notm}} Projects ensures that your infrastructure is managed, secure, and always compliant by using infrastructure as code (IaC) and integrated compliance tools.
 For more information, see [Learn about IaC deployments with projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).

 ## Before you begin
 {: #required-access-for-projects}

-Ensure that you have [created iam credentials](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-planning) to authorize the project deployment and have the permissions to create a project in the desired account.
-This includes the following access:
+Ensure that you created [iam credentials](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-planning) to authorize the project deployment and have the permissions to create a project in the desired account.
+These access permissions include:

 - The Editor role on the Projects service
 - The Editor and Manager role on the {{site.data.keyword.bpshort}} service